European Art

 Corpse in barbed wire (Flander), from The War, 1924, etching and aquatint from a portfolio of fifty etching, aquatint and drypoints, © 2016 Artists Rights Society (ARS), New York / VG Bild-Kunst, Bonn. etchings of Otto Dix

-Corpse in barbed wire (Flander), from The War, 1924, etching and aquatint from a portfolio of fifty etching, aquatint and drypoints, © 2016 Artists Rights Society (ARS), New York / VG Bild-Kunst, Bonn.
+Otto Dix, Corpse in Barbed Wire (Flanders), from The War, 1924, etching and aquatint, Museum of Modern Art, New York City, NY, USA. © 2016 Artists Rights Society (ARS), New York / VG Bild-Kunst, Bonn.

 Dying soldier, from The War, 1924, etching, aquatint, and drypoint from a portfolio of fifty etching, aquatint and drypoints, © 2016 Artists Rights Society (ARS), New York / VG Bild-Kunst, Bonn.

-I didn’t draw war pictures in order to prevent the war.
-I would never be so insolent.
-The goal is to banish the war.
-All art is an effort of banishment.
+I did not paint war pictures in order to prevent war.
+I would never have been so arrogant.
+I painted them to exorcise the experience of war.
+All art is about exorcism.

 Wounded man (Autumn 1916, Bapaume), from The War, 1924, etching and aquatint from a portfolio of fifty etching, aquatint and drypoints, © 2016 Artists Rights Society (ARS), New York / VG Bild-Kunst, Bonn. etchings of Otto Dix